 Once you’ve exchanged contracts (in Scotland concluded missives) you can start to make arrangements for moving.

-After exchange, your conveyancer will ask you to sign the mortgage deed and the document to transfer your new home to you.
+After exchange, your conveyancer will ask you to sign the mortgage deed, the document to transfer your new home to you.
 They'll also apply to us for the mortgage money and ask you for any balance they need to complete your purchase.

-Your conveyancer will call you to confirm the legal process is complete.
-You'll be able to pick up the keys to your new property and move in.
+On the day fixed to complete the purchase your conveyancer will send all the money needed to pay the balance of the purchase price to the seller’s conveyancer.
+They will also call you to confirm the legal process is complete.
+You’ll be able to pick up the keys to your new property and move in.

 Congratulations!
 You now own your first home.
 We'll send a letter to your new address to tell you the mortgage has started.